 Many of the most popular genealogy software programs around today are what one could call conclusion-based.
 The very few other programs around are more or less evidence-based, but they are intended as companion applications to conclusion-based software programs.

-Centurial is an attempt at creating stand-alone genealogy software that combines the benefits of evidence-based genealogy with the benefits from existing conclusion-based programs.
+Centurial is stand-alone genealogy software that combines the benefits of evidence-based genealogy with the benefits from existing conclusion-based programs.

 Please refer to the roadmap for an overview of the planned features for the next 6 months or so.